 Another key point is that automation is an ongoing process that’s part of a continuous improvement strategy, not a one-and-done activity.
 The long-term goal is to move from manual labor to a futuristic world of self-adapting robots that take advantage of AI to drive continuous system optimization.

 Automation is transforming IT services

 But you have to start somewhere.
-For most companies, that means taking one step at a time, implementing one discrete project, when evaluating the benefits and lessons learned, before taking the next step.
+For most companies, that means taking one step at a time, implementing one discrete project, then evaluating the benefits and lessons learned, before taking the next step.

 There are two typical approaches: The company can take on the project on its own or hire a managed service provider to see the project through.